MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/scheduled-performance-profiler-overview.md

 # Scheduled Performance Profiler overview

 In some cases, many different business processes can interfere with each other which can cause some of them to take longer than expected.
 Diagnosing these issues becomes even more challenging due to the fact that they can be transient because they depend on specific users' workflows or even happen outside of business hours, for example when scheduled jobs are run at the same time.
-Your administrator can use the **Profiler Schedules** page in [!INCLUDE [prod_short](../includes/prod_short.md)] to setup schedules for when snapshots of the processes should be recorded.
+Your administrator can use the **Profiler Schedules** page in [!INCLUDE [prod_short](../includes/prod_short.md)] to set up schedules for when snapshots of the processes should be recorded.
 A schedule defines the time slots and filters for which activity should be recorded for a particular user.
 While recording, the profiler monitors all the activities that match the filters and produces individual profiles for each of them separately.
 They allow for retroactive investigation on individual user interactions or system processes by providing a view of what processes were running on the system during the defined time slots.
 Identifying where the holdup is can make it easier to go to the correct support organization or, if you have developers in-house, fix the problem yourself.

 ## Setting up a profiler schedule